 * Actual schedule may vary slightly depending on school schedules and holidays.

 Thank you for reviewing our most frequently asked questions.
 If you have any questions, please let us know.
 We are here to answer your questions and help in your orthodontic decisions.

-Dr. Musich and Dr. Busch have completed a 4-year dental school program followed by a 2-year American Dental Association accredited program in the specialty of orthodontics.
-Dr. Musich and Dr. Busch have degrees in orthodontics and also a specialty license to exclusively practice orthodontics in Illinois.
+Dr. Busch has completed a 4-year dental school program followed by a 2-year American Dental Association accredited program in the specialty of orthodontics.
+He has a degree in orthodontics, and also a specialty license to exclusively practice orthodontics in Illinois.

 There is a broad range of fees for orthodontic treatment in our practice.